coin-or/CyLP/README.rst

 STEP 1:
     Install CoinMP.
 You can get the source at http://www.coin-or.org/download/source/CoinMP/.
 CyLP can be compiled against
-    CoinMP-1.6.0 or CoinMP-1.4.0 (earlier versions might work too).
-If you choose CoinMP 1.6.0, to compile CyLP you will need a LAPACK implementation and BZIP2 installed.
+    CoinMP-1.6.0.
+To compile CyLP you will need a LAPACK implementation and BZIP2 installed.
 If you are on a MAC or a linux system you might already have both.
 CoinMP-1.4.0 does not have this requirement.